PelionIoT/mbl-docs/Docs/app_dev/app_dev_intro.md

     The application also has a very simple build - dockcross and a MakeFile - because as a simple C file it doesn't require any other tools to be containerised with it.

-1. The QR scanner Python application uses its `config.json` to access the device's hardware resources and persistent memory.
+1. The QR scanner Python application (coming soon) uses its `config.json` to access the device's hardware resources and persistent memory.

     This application is Dockerised - because it's a Python application and needs the Python runtime environment with it, as well an the OpenCV library to capture camera frames, it cannot be built and converted to an OCI individually (the way we did with the Hello World C application).
 Instead, it's built and then bundled with all its Python dependencies.